| |

 Bright and early the following morning,

-Army buses for the trip to Fort Dix, New Jersey.
+Army buses for the not quite two hour trip down the New Jersey Turnpike to Fort Dix, located in south central New Jersey.
 The buses arrived at

-Fort Dix around noon.
-I spent that first week in Reception Station Company
+Fort Dix shortly before noon.
+I spent that first week in Fort Dix Reception Station Company

-2. The first order of business was being given a G.I. haircut and being
+2. The first order of business on Day 1 was being given a G.I. haircut and being

 issued my uniforms and clothing.
 As for the G.I. haircut, I made out a